syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 {% endhighlight %}

-{% highlight c# tabtitle="Xamarin" %}
+{% highlight c# tabtitle="C# [Windows-specific]" %}

-//PDF supports adding Launch action to the PDF document only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Create a new PDF document
+PdfDocument document = new PdfDocument();

+//Create and add new launch action to the document PdfLaunchAction action = new PdfLaunchAction("logo.png");
+document.Actions.AfterOpen = action;

+//Save the document
+document.Save("LaunchAction.pdf");
+//Close the document
+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}

+'Create a new PDF document
+Dim document As New PdfDocument()

+'Create and add new launch action to the document
+Dim action As New PdfLaunchAction("logo.png") document.Actions.AfterOpen = action

+'Save the document
+document.Save("LaunchAction.pdf")
+document.Close(True)

 {% endhighlight %}